Subsidised chargers for PakNSave, Warehouse as $4m more doled out to promote electric cars

 ChargeNet also received a total $334,000 toward four new chargers in Taupo, plus chargers in Mokau and Palmerston.

-Woods says all-up, the fund has now put money toward more than 1000 public fast-chargers, with 600 operational so far.
+Woods says all-up, the fund has now put money toward more than 1000 public fast-chargers (110 were added with today's round), with 600 operational so far.

 The government's overall aim is to have at least one charging station every 75km.